 The trip is fairly uneventful most of the way.
 The wagon does get stuck in a huge pot hole, and there's a big rainstorm.
 But other than those things, it's pretty much ride, eat, sleep, which I'm sure is how a lot of those trips went.

-But toward the end of the books things get more lively...until they don't.
+But toward the end of the book things get more lively...until they don't.
 The trip continues after one exciting night.
 Then, Drusilla, sitting in the back of the wagon on the bag of corn seed, plops off when the wagon goes up a steep bank, crossing a creek.
 She lays there in the grass, while the wagon goes on to their destination, at least a day away.

 Will Drusilla be found?
 Will Sarah come back for her somehow?
 What will happen to her?
 I won't ruin it for you.